Deterministic Sparse Suffix Sorting in the Restore Model: Hierarchical Stable Parsing Trees

 \subsection{Tree Representation}

-We store the ESP tree as a CFG\@.
-Every non-terminal is represented by a \intWort{name}.
-The name is a pointer to a data-field, which is composed differently for leaves and internal nodes: \begin{description} \item[Leaves.]
-A leaf stores a position $i$ and a length $l\in\{2,3\}$ such that $\textT[i..i+l-1]$ is the generated substring. \item[Internal nodes.]
+Unlike \citeauthor{Cormode2007sed}, who use hash tables to represent the dictionary~$\dic$, we follow a deterministic approach.
+In our approach, we represent~$\dic$ by storing the HSP tree as a \ac{CFG}\@.
+A name (i.e., a non-terminal of the \ac{CFG}) is represented by a pointer to a data field (an allocated memory area), which is composed differently for leaves and internal nodes: \begin{description} \item[Leaves.]
+A leaf stores a position $i$ and a length $\ell \in \{2,3\}$ such that $\textY[i..i+\ell-1]$ is the generated substring. \item[Internal nodes.]
 An internal node stores the length of its generated substring, and the names of its children.
-If it has only two children, we use a special, invalid name $\invalid$ for the non-existing third child such that all data fields are of the same length. \end{description} This representation allows us to navigate top-down in the ESP tree by traversing the tree from the root, in time linear in the height of the tree.
+If it has only two children, we use a special, invalid name $\invalid$ for the non-existing third child such that all data fields are of the same length. \end{description} This information helps us to navigate from a node to its children or its generated substring in constant time, and to navigate top-down in the HSP tree by traversing the tree from the root in time linear in the height of the tree.

-We keep the invariant that the roots of \emph{isomorphic} subtrees have the \emph{same} names.
-In other words, before creating a new name for the rule $b \rightarrow xyz$, we have to check whether there already exists a name for $xyz$.
-To perform this look-up efficiently, we need also the \emph{reverse} dictionary of~$\dic$, with the right hand side of the rules as search keys.
-We use a dictionary of size $\Oh{\abs{\textT}}$, supporting lookup and insert in $\Oh{\lookupTime}$ time.
+To accelerate substring comparisons, we want to give nodes with the same children (with respect to their order and names) the same name, such that the dictionary~$\dic$ is injective.
+To keep the dictionary injective, we do the following: Before creating a new name for the rule $b \rightarrow xyz$ (we set~$z = \invalid$ if the rule is $b \rightarrow xy$), we check whether there already exists a name for $xyz$.
+To perform this lookup efficiently, we need also the \emph{reverse} dictionary of~$\dic$, with the right hand side of the rules as search keys.
+We want the reverse dictionary to be of size $\Oh{\abs{\textY}}$, supporting lookup and insert in $\Oh{\lookupTime}$ (deterministic) time for a $\lookupTime = \lookupTime(n)$ depending on~$n$.
+For instance, a balanced binary search tree has $\lookupTime = \Oh{\lg n}$.